gradle/gradle/design-docs/features/composite-build/tooling-api-model/cancellation/README.md

 ### Implementation notes

 In the composite implementation, the cancellation token should be passed on to requests that are made to the composite participant builds.
-Before making a new requests to participants, the composite request should be cancelled if the cancellation token is set.
+Before making new requests to participants, the composite request should be cancelled if the cancellation token is set.
+BuildCancelledException should be thrown when the composite model request is cancelled.

 ### Test coverage